 If you’ve wanted to see the Doukyusei film adaptation but couldn’t due to the limited release and expensive price of the Blu-ray, you’re in luck now that the original manga by Asumiko Nakamura is available.
 The manga license covers more than the original manga adapted by the film, with more sequel manga set after the main get-together.
 The original Classmates volume and two following Graduates volumes are all scheduled for release under the series title of Classmates.

 The story follows two teen boys named Kusakabe and Sajo who are complete opposites in personality, but fall in love as Kusakabe helps Sajo prepare for a class choir performance.
 Nakamura’s art is gorgeous and the romance heart-warming, as they overcome their insecurities and look to the future of their relationship.
 However, we want to warn that volume one involves a high school teacher molesting Sajo before Kusakabe comes into the picture.
 Though the teacher is sort of an antagonist in the story, he’s framed more as a romantic rival and serves as a quasi-mentor figure as the only present gay adult.
-Future volumes devote entire chapters to him moving on a new adult love interest, which can easily be skipped if needed.
+Chapters about him in future volumes can easily be skipped if needed.

 I Married My Best Friend to Shut My Parents Up – Seven Seas Entertainment